SSSR-V6 OSOAVIAKhIM

 SSSR-V6 OSOAVIAKhIM (СССР-В6 Осоавиахим) was a semi-rigid airship designed by Italian engineer and airship designer Umberto Nobile and constructed as a part of the Soviet airship program.
 The airship was named after the Soviet organisation OSOAVIAKhIM.
 V6 was the largest airship built in the Soviet Union and one of the most successful.
-In October 1937, it set a new world record for airship endurance of 130 hours 27 minutes under command of Ivan Pankow, beating the previous record by the German airship Graf Zeppelin.
+In October 1937, V6 broke the world record for airship endurance previously held by the Graf Zeppelin; under the command of Ivan Pankow, the airship remained aloft for 130 hours 27 minutes.

 Crash

-In February 1938, a Soviet Arctic expedition led by Ivan Papanin became stranded on drifting ice pack.
+In February 1938, a Soviet Arctic expedition led by Ivan Papanin became stranded on pack ice.
 V6 was sent on a rescue mission from Moscow with a short intermediate landing in Murmansk.